segmentio/segment-docs/src/reverse-etl/index.md

 To add your first model:
 1. Navigate to **Reverse ETL > Sources**.
 Select your source and click **Add Model**.
 2. Click **SQL Editor** as your modeling method.
-(Segment will add more modeling methods in the future)
+(Segment will add more modeling methods in the future.)
 3. Enter the SQL query that’ll define your model.
 Your model is used to map data to your Reverse ETL destinations.
 4. Choose a column to use as the unique identifier for each row in the **Unique Identifier column** field.
     * The Unique Identifier should be a column with unique values per row to ensure checkpointing works as expected.
 It can potentially be a primary key.
 This column is used to detect new, updated, and deleted rows.